-There is no need for any formal preparation before attending your first appointment.
+“There’s no need for any formal preparation before attending your first appointment,” Dr. Whittinger says.

-To reduce the stress of your first appointment and get the most out of the session, it is helpful to plan ahead so that you know your journey and will arrive on time.
-Aside from that, try to relax about your session.
-It is now your therapist’s job to work alongside you to better understand your difficulties and consider with you how you might work towards your goals.
+Aside from that, Dr. Whittinger advises simply to relax about your session.
+It’s your therapist’s job to work alongside you to better understand your difficulties and to consider how you might work towards your goals.

 Your therapist will let you know when the session is over and may give you some homework or formulate a plan for your next session with you at the end of the session.